sumsjp/Quantified-Strategies/Seasonality And Holiday Effects - TRADING STRATEGIES.md

 [[Youtube]](https://www.youtube.com/watch?v=wDdcr9vCF-Q&list=PLHFlSdhbIZ6SMz5hnXTWKKj__6zDmxzz3)

-The trading strategy discussed revolves around taking advantage of stock performance during the Thanksgiving holiday season.
-Here's a summary of the three strategies presented:

-1. **Short-Term Strategy (Buy on Tuesday Before Thanksgiving, Sell by the Day Before)**:
+### 1. Introduction to Thanksgiving Seasonal Trading Strategies
+- The article discusses how stocks have performed during the Thanksgiving holiday.
+- It highlights that certain strategies have shown consistent performance since 1960.

+### 2. Trading Products
+- **S&P 500**: The primary trading product mentioned is the S&P 500 index.

+### 3. Strategy Details
+#### a.
+First Strategy: Short-Term Holding (Tuesday Before Thanksgiving to Wednesday)
-   - **Entry**: Buy S&P 500 on Tuesday before Thanksgiving.
+- Buy S&P 500 on Tuesday before Thanksgiving.
-   - **Exit**: Sell 24 hours later, the day before Thanksgiving.
+- Sell 24 hours later, i.e., on the day before Thanksgiving.
 - **Performance**: Average gain of 3% with a win rate of 76.6%.
-The returns are significantly better than random days.

-2. **Extended Strategy (Hold Until Black Friday)**:
+#### b.
+Second Strategy: Holding Until Black Friday
-   - **Entry**: Buy S&P 500 on Tuesday before Thanksgiving.
+- Buy S&P 500 on Tuesday before Thanksgiving.
-   - **Exit**: Sell on the day after Thanksgiving (Black Friday).
+- Hold until the close of Black Friday (the day after Thanksgiving).
-   - **Performance**: Average gain increases to 0.51%, but performance has weakened over the last decade.
+- **Performance**: Average gain increases to 0.51%, but performance has decreased over the last decade.

-3. **Long-Term Strategy (Buy at Close of Monday Before Thanksgiving, Hold Until New Year)**:
+#### c.
+Third Strategy: Long-Term Holding (Monday Before Thanksgiving to New Year)
-   - **Entry**: Buy S&P 500 at the close of Monday before Thanksgiving.
+- Buy S&P 500 at the close of Monday before Thanksgiving.
-   - **Exit**: Sell at the beginning of the new year.
+- Hold until the beginning of the new year.
-   - **Rationale**: Aim to capture gains during Christmas and the turn of the month (a strategy known as "turn of the month").
+- **Rationale**: To capture gains during Christmas and the turn of the month.
-   - **Performance**: Average gain of 2.68%, which is nearly three times better than random periods of similar length, though performance has also weakened over the last decade.
+- **Performance**: Average gain of 2.68%, which is almost three times better than any random period of similar length.

-The video suggests that these strategies have historically performed well but notes that their effectiveness has diminished in recent years.
-It invites viewers to suggest improvements or alternatives.
+### 4. Backtest Performance
+- All strategies show consistent performance since 1960, but:
+  - The first strategy has an average gain of 3% with a win rate of 76.6%.
+  - The second strategy's performance has weakened over the last decade, showing an average gain of 0.51%.
+  - The third strategy has an average gain of 2.68%, which is almost three times better than any random period.

+### 5. Conclusion and Final Thoughts
+- Thanksgiving seasonal strategies have been effective but their performance has weakened over the last decade.
+- The article invites suggestions for improving or altering these strategies.
+- **Final Note**: "Good luck Trading."
 </details>